 Today the business has morphed into a stellar enterprise, with exceptional governance, employing business principles for personal, social and economic impact.
 It continues to develop entrepreneurial human capital and invests in early to growth-stage impact enterprises and selected large scale established businesses.

-A generative economy – championed by Impact Entrepreneurs
+A generative economy – championed by Entrepreneurs and Leaders

 Our dream is to be part of a generative economy, that does no harm and is shared by all.